nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 Once the QR code is scanned, it goes through the following processes to connect to the i.MX Matter application chip-lighting-app.

-<a name="commissioning-process"></a>

 <img src="../images/home_assistant_demo/connect_1.png" width = "200"/> <img src="../images/home_assistant_demo/connect_2.png" width = "200"/> <img src="../images/home_assistant_demo/connect_3.png" width = "200"/> <img src="../images/home_assistant_demo/connect_4.png" width = "200"/>

 Figure.
 Device connection procedure

-Once the device has been successfully connected, you will be able to control it.
+Once the device has been successfully connected, you are able to control it.

 <a name="known-issue"></a>